 The Basic Plan is our most affordable admissions counseling plan.

-A student gets 10 one to one counseling sessions (up to 60 minutes each) which can be availed anytime beginning eighth grade and before the end of twelfth grade.
+A student gets up to 10 one to one counseling sessions (up to 60 minutes each) which can be availed anytime beginning eighth grade and before the end of twelfth grade.

 The Plus Plan is our mid-tier admissions counseling plan.

-A student gets 20 one to one counseling sessions (up to 60 minutes each) which can be availed anytime beginning eighth grade and before the end of twelfth grade.
+A student gets up to 20 one to one counseling sessions (up to 60 minutes each) which can be availed anytime beginning eighth grade and before the end of twelfth grade.